Anthony Nolan: Present day

-Midland Metro named an AnsaldoBreda T-69 tram in his honour.
+Midland Metro named an AnsaldoBreda T-69 tram in his honour (it has since been withdrawn from service, along with the rest of its class, and scrapped).
 Daniel De Gale (1987–2008), a leukaemia patient, inspired his mother Beverley and her partner, Orin Lewis, to set up the African-Caribbean Leukaemia Trust in June 1996.
 ACLT worked "in partnership with the ...
 Nolan Trust" to build the number of bone marrow donors, specifically of African, African Caribbean, and mixed parentage on the UK register.

 The organisation organises several novel campaigns to increase the number of donors joining the registry.
 For example, it organised the Spit and Save a life campaign in 2010 which featured Devaanshi Mehta (1996–2012), an aplastic anemia patient.
-During the campaign donors could join the registry and find out if they could save a life by simply giving a sample of their saliva.
+During the campaign donors could join the registry and find out if they could save a life by giving a sample of their saliva.

 Olivia Colman became Patron of Anthony Nolan in 2018.